barriehadfield/reactrb-showcase/README.md

 One final thing we need to do is add the entry point to our Rails application so Webpack can hot-load its assets in development mode

 `<%= javascript_include_tag *webpack_asset_paths("application") %>`

+''And now for a really important part:''

+We are now expecting two sets of technologies (Rails with Sprockets) and (NPM with Webpack) to play nicely together and `require` the correct front-end assets at the correct time.
+In addition to that, Webpack-dev-server is running in the background eagerly re-compiling our Webpack assets whenever it sees a change.
+Believe it or not, this does all work well ''provided'' these rules are followed:

++ Webpack assets must be included annd load ''before'' the Rails ones
++ React pre-rendering will not work while you are using Webpack-dev-server as the Webpack assets are delivered directly into the browser
++ DO not load one think in two places, either decide to use Rails (via a Gem) or Webpack (via NPM) per component you include

 Assuming all went well you can now start your rails server agin using foreman